5ide6urnslab/Zumo/README.md

 This example is the work "Karesansui I" using Zumo.
 We are currently developing that.

 ##### RobotSimuLink
-This example "RobotSimuLink" control the motor of Zumo and get sensors data by openframeworks v080.
+This example "RobotSimuLink" control the motor of Zumo and get sensors data by openFrameworks v0.80.
 You must add ofxGui and ofxXmlSettings, ofxCsv as addon.
 <img class="photo" src="https://github.com/5ide6urnslab/Zumo/blob/master/resource/RobotSimuLink.png" width="340px" />

 ## Reference